England Great Anderson Out Of The Ashes - UrduPoint

 England have now added Somerset quick Craig Overton into a 13-man squad for the fourth Test.

-Overton is now back in a Test squad for the first time since March 2018 when he played in England's loss to New Zealand at Eden Park, Auckland.
+Overton, who has appeared in three Tests, is back in the squad for the first time since March 2018 when he played in England's loss to New Zealand at Eden Park, Auckland.

-The 25-year-old will be looking to add to his three Test caps.

-In eight County Championship matches this campaign, Overton has taken 32 wickets at an average of 21.34.
+In eight County Championship matches this season, the 25-year-old has taken 32 wickets at an average of 21.34.

-The Ashes series is currently locked at 1-1 following England's dramatic one-wicket win in the third Test at Headingley where all-rounder Ben Stokes's 135 not out saw them to a stunning win.

-England 4th Test squad:Rory Burns (Surrey), Jason Roy (Surrey), Joe Root (Yorkshire, capt), Joe Denly (Kent), Ben Stokes (Durham), Jonny Bairstow (Yorkshire, wkt), Jos Buttler (Lancashire), Chris Woakes (Warwickshire), Jofra Archer (Sussex), Stuart Broad (Nottinghamshire), Jack Leach (Somerset), Sam Curran (Surrey), Craig Overton (Somerset)
+England also have another pace-bowling option in Surrey left-armer Sam Curran, who has retained his squad place after not featuring in the XI at Headingley.

+Overton and Curran will likely be vying for the role of a fourth paceman along with Chris Woakes in an England seam attack where Broad has taken 14 wickets at 25.35 so far this series.